PRP/Stem Cell Therapy Post Procedure Care

 - Rest for the first 24–48 hours, but do not lie sedentary

-Removal time of Sutures: Schedule a visit 10-12 days post procedure for a nurse visit.
-It will be import while taking a shower, that you make sure you are careful not to rub, but pat-dry the area instead.
-However, sutures are rarely necessary in this procedure.
-Removal time of Steri-strips: They should fall off within 2 weeks.
-If not, you can manually remove them 14 days after treatment.
-Removal of Sutures: When taking a shower, make sure you are careful not to rub, but pat-dry the area instead.
+Removal time of Steri-strips: The strips should fall off within a week.
+If not, you can manually remove them 7 days after treatment.
 You will receive a prescription for Physical Therapy: This is to be started no later than 1 week post procedure.
 This helps your body adjust to the new procedure and provides the best outcome post injection.